burakbektass/blogify/README.md

 # blogify
 MongoDB / Express / React js / Node js full stack blog application (resource: @codingwithdidem)

+To start;
+write "npm start" for both client and server folders in different terminals then it will direct you to the localhost

 Frameworks, libraries and technologies ;

 -> MongoDB: No-SQL database (collections, JSON)